Floydlang/floyd/Notes/Floyd Manifest.markdown

 - Do not confuse optimization and correctness.
 Correctness is done locally, optimizations are done globally.
 - Side effects are evil
 - The language is the languge, libraries are libraries.
+- Observers, callbacks and similar are EVIl.
+They inject unknown code directly and syncrhonously into caller's flow.
+Do not use.
+Instead use DIFF and MERGE when complete operation is done.
+This is very efficient in Floyd. ???
+Add diff-hints into vector and map?

 # GOALS